hahnec/plenoptisign/docs/source/guide.rst

 ==========

-Once Plenoptisign is ready for use (whether from source_, as an app_ or `CGI demo`_), you will be provided with a default parameter set.
+Once PlenoptiSign is ready for use (whether from source_, as an app_ or `CGI demo`_), you will be provided with a default parameter set.
 You can start off varying these parameters as you like to see their impact on the light field geometry.
 As of version 1.1.0, the input and output parameters are defined as shown in the following.